 Elementary school students will receive classroom lessons to introduce and support competencies regarding American School Counselor Association Mindsets and Behaviors for Student Success Standards, which will help students manage emotions and apply interpersonal skills.
-In addition, CASEL Social Emotional Competencies will be integrated and practiced in elementary classroom English Language Arts instruction through Being a Reader, Being a Writer, and/or Making Meaning.
-Middle school students will receive lessons to support substance abuse prevention and safe and healthy relationships.
-High school HOPE classes will be enhanced by providing supplemental mental health awareness instruction provided by licensed mental health counselors (including typical mental health issues, self-interventions, where to get extra help).
-Also at the high school level, school-wide prevention programs addressing topics including substance abuse, suicide, bullying and dating violence will be implemented.
-The District Crisis Response Team will provide training and support to develop schoolbased crisis response teams for supporting students and staff in the event of disaster or loss.
+In addition, CASEL Social Emotional Competencies will be integrated and practiced in elementary classroom English Language Arts and Social Studies instruction.
+Middle school students will receive classroom lessons and school wide programs to support metal wellness, substance abuse prevention and safe and healthy relationships.
+High school HOPE classes will be enhanced by providing supplemental mental health awareness instruction.
+Also, at the high school level, school-wide prevention programs and instruction addressing mental and emotional health topics including mental wellness, substance abuse, suicide, bullying and dating violence, and human trafficking will continue.
+The District Crisis Response Team will provide training and support to develop school-based crisis response teams for supporting students and staff in the event of disaster or loss.
 FortifyFL training will be provided as mandated by the State of Florida.

-We will begin piloting Sources of Strength at seven of our schools.
+We will continue piloting Sources of Strength at our seven of high schools.
 Sources of Strength is a best practice youth suicide prevention project designed to harness the power of peer social networks to change unhealthy norms and culture, ultimately preventing suicide, bullying, and substance abuse.
 The mission of Sources of Strength is to prevent suicide by increasing help seeking behaviors and promoting connections between peers and caring adults.
 Sources of Strength moves beyond a singular focus on risk factors by utilizing an upstream approach for youth suicide prevention.
 This upstream model strengthens multiple sources of support (protective factors) around young individuals so that when times get hard they have strengths to rely on.
 This is an evidence-based program, which won the National Public Health Practice Award in 2005.